aimerib/smollmfinetune/ai_coder_tasks/tasks/R4-10_production_inference_engine.md

 ---

 ## Goal
-Build a production-ready inference engine optimized for the Narrative-LLM, with hot-swappable adapters, memory integration, and the performance needed to support R5's real-time features.
+Build a production-ready inference engine optimized for the triple-head Narrative-LLM, with hot-swappable adapters, memory integration, and the performance needed to support R5's real-time features.

 ## Context
 R5 features like Director's Chair and Proactive Agents require sub-second inference times and seamless adapter swapping.
 This infrastructure must be rock-solid before R5's advanced features can be implemented.
+The engine must handle all three heads: Generation, Control, and Memory.

 ## Acceptance Criteria